DanNixon/sine2020_software_guidelines_paper/report.md

 For ease of collaboration filenames, identifier names, comments and documentation should be published in English.
 Translation frameworks may be used to provide your software and documentation in other languages at compile/build time.

-To assist in maintaining code quality static analysis tools should be employed.
+To assist in maintaining code quality one or more "linters" (also referred to as "static analysis" tools) should be employed.
+These are tools that inspect your code in one way or another to detect potential issues, such as unused variables, indentation, thread misuse, etc.
-There are a plethora of static analysis tools available for pretty much every language.
+There are a plethora of linters available for almost every language.
 Clang and Pylint are two of the most common for C++ and Python respectively.

-A lot of tools are available as standalone packages that you simply install, run and get back a report in whatever format that tool supports.
+A lot of tools are available as standalone packages that you simply install, run and produces a report.
-Some tools are also available as a cloud service that is triggered by new code being pushed to your remote repository.
+Some tools are also available as a cloud service (e.g. Coverity, TODO Python tool) that is triggered by new code being pushed to your remote repository.

 For a wider selection of the available tools it is worth looking over the selection on Awesome Static Analysis (https://github.com/mre/awesome-static-analysis), a community curated list of static analysis tools.

-Another general rule to bear in mind when writing new code is to avoid the pitfalls of pre-emptive optimisation;
-attempting to reduce execution cost without determining if it is a problem to begin with, and pre-emptive generalisation;
+Another general rule to bear in mind when writing new code is to avoid the pitfalls of pre-emptive optimisation, by attempting to reduce execution cost without determining if it is a problem to begin with.
-attempting to make the code less problem specific in the hope it can be reused without determining if this affects code quality or if there is even a case it would have to be reused.
+A similar pitfall is pre-emptive generalisation, which is attempting to make the code less problem specific in the hope it can be reused without determining if this affects code quality or if there is even a case where it could be reused.
 Of course neither pre-emptive optimisation or generalisation have a concrete definition so it is up to the developer and code reviewers to make informed decisions based on the nature of the work and the code base.

 ### Issues and work planning

 A means of tracking work to be done on a software project is essential.
-This is often implemented in two parts;
-low level tracking of implementation tasks and high level tracking of project goals.
+This is often implemented in two parts; low level tracking of implementation tasks and high level tracking of project goals.

 For low level task tracking simple tools such as GitHub Issues are likely sufficient, even for large projects.
 The essential functionality is providing a description of work to be undertaken and allowing it to be assigned to a developer.
-Additional features may include Kanban boards, task dependency and task hierarchy.
+Additional features may include Kanban boards (TODO provide reference), task dependency and task hierarchy.

-Most cloud hosted Git services provide their own issue tracking tool which typically suit the needs of most software projects.
+Most cloud hosted Git services provide their own issue tracking tool, which typically suit the needs of most software projects.

-If more complex task workflows are needed or if your project is split across multiple repositories where work on a single feature may span multiple repositories then it may be beneficial to look into issue tracking separate from your code repositories.
+If more complex task workflows are needed or if your code base is distributed across multiple locations then it may be beneficial to look into issue tracking separate from your code.

-High level tracking, typically at project management level, should track the projects medium to long term goals and keep track of their progress.
+High level tracking, typically at project management level, should track the projects medium to long term goals and their progress.
-This can be used to plan the use of developer time over the coming months and should be the point at which users of the software define what they would like to see.
+These goals should be defined by users of the software.

-Ideally both levels of work tracking should be available to view freely so that users can remain informed about the development of the software.
+Ideally both levels of tracking should be available to view freely so that users can remain informed about the development of the software.

 ### Source control management